Corbelli/dqn-pytorch/Report.md

         self.head_advantages = nn.Linear(256, action_size)
 ```

- The second part is simply the foward pass, where each regression head is computed, and both are combined by the method described in [paper]
+ The second part is simply the forward pass, where each regression head is computed, and both are combined by the method described in [paper]

 ```python
     def forward(self, state):